itjewel/mockup-captcha-app/README.md

 `Test Coverage`:

+- **Security Tests**: Unit tests have been written to verify that CAPTCHA attempts are secured by token validation.
+- **Retry Logic Tests**: Tests have been added to simulate multiple CAPTCHA retries, ensuring that mistake tolerance works as expected.

 - `Home Page`

   > - `Mocking`: Mocks the Captcha component using jest.mock to verify that the Captcha component is rendered within the Home page.